-Ellen DeGeneres and Portia de Rossi's Life-Altering Love Story
+Ellen DeGeneres and Portia de Rossi's Life-Altering Love Story - E!
+Online

 In 2016 the rumor mill was at it again, prompting DeGeneres to tell People, "I can't imagine not being married.
 I have my best friend, the person I want to spend time with more than anybody else in the world."

-She and Portia remained as devoted to each other as ever, she said, and they readily put in the work that any committed relationship requires.
+She and de Rossi remained as devoted to each other as ever, she said, and they readily put in the work that any committed relationship requires.

 "Our priorities are each other too," DeGeneres said.
 "If we had kids, then I'm sure they would be, but we are.
 And that's important."